kontent-ai/gatsby-packages/CONTRIBUTING.md

 <img align="right" width="100" height="100" src="https://i.imgur.com/aSeiliy.png">

 Unless you're fixing a typo, it's usually a good idea to discuss the feature before you submit a pull request with code changes, so let's start with submitting a new [GitHub issue](../../issues) and discussing the whether it fits the vision of a given project.
 You might also read these two blogs posts on contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.
-Note that all code submissions will be rigorously reviewed and tested by the Kontent.ai Maintainers teams, and only those that meet an high bar for both quality and design/roadmap appropriateness will be merged into the source.
+Note that all code submissions will be rigorously reviewed and tested by Kontent.ai maintainer teams, and only those that meet an high bar for both quality and design/roadmap appropriateness will be merged into the source.

 ### Example - process of contribution